nbarrus1/baseline-sia-proxies/README.md

 R code accompanying:

-Barrus et al. Identifying optimal baselines for stable isotope studies of stream food webs. **In preparation for consideration at *Freshwater Science*.**
+Barrus et al. "Assessing a standardized method to identify optimal baselines for trophic position estimation in stable isotope studies of stream ecosystems".
+Accepted at *Hydrobiologia*.